jdx/mise/docs/tasks/toml-tasks.md

 # TOML-based Tasks

-Tasks can also be defined in `.mise.toml` files in different ways.
-This is a more "traditional" method of defining tasks:
+Tasks can be defined in `mise.toml` files in different ways:

 ```toml
 [tasks.cleancache]